Freelance Portfolio: Alcohol

 Unexpectedly Good Integrations In Life: Amazing Bitters-And-Booze Pairings That Make Life Worth Living

 Here’s a difficult assignment: get me to write about how bitters can enhance—and make more complex and interesting—the taste of cocktails, particularly the classics.
 Yeah, they even paid me decently for it (and this boozy blitz from an IT company, of all things).
-Published in August 2015.
+Published on the Adeptia site in August 2015.

 Whiskey alchemy?
 Profiles of a St. George Spirits, a pioneer in craft distilling, and Venus Spirits, upstart newcomer.
 Looks at the creative insights as well as the science of small-scale distilling.
 Published in May 2015 on Forbes.